derekbarbosa/EC463/derek/derekLOGBOOK.md

 	* user input will be grabbed and santiized in the same way, using a "grab" function to main consistent santization
 	* every "action" reduces the time counter by a set amount based on initial decision
 * Adding support for multiple pathways (eventually) and multiple endings.
 Only the "best ending" will print the code

+### 2/15/22
+* Chrono support added, program is able to sleep/stop on demand
+* Continued work on fleshing out functionalites for IDR this thursday

+### 2/16/22
+* Finished "skeleton" of game 3 -- all structures and inits are tested and fleshed out.
+* moving on to writing text based scenarios